 From the management side, those attending ICE meetings should be people who can speak for management and are able to answer whatever questions might arise – in other words either the chief executive and/or another senior decision-maker.
-It may well be appropriate to have the HR director present for meetings as well – in several of the case study organisations the HR manager acted as a kind of secretary for the ICE meetings – but it is best to avoid having management being solely represented by an HR manager, as this will lead the forum towards a focus on HR issues and terms and conditions, rather than wider strategic issues.
+It may well be appropriate to have the HR director present for meetings as well, but it is best to avoid having management being solely represented by an HR manager, as this will lead the forum towards a focus on HR issues and terms and conditions.

 Overall, the evidence stresses the importance of clear leadership buy-in.
 At B&Q, for example, it was widely felt that since the board has taken a more active role in the People’s Forum over the past few years, it has made a huge difference in attracting attention and lending credibility to the People’s Forum.
 Workers have been more willing to share their views with reps and stand for election themselves after seeing that it makes a difference and is taken seriously, while the managers of forum reps have been more respectful towards their role as representatives and given them much more support after seeing that they have direct access to the CEO at national forum meetings.